-As at 30 June 2023 21 employees were voluntarily undertaking further education qualifications aligned to the Australian Qualifications Framework.
-The July 2023 employee engagement survey revealed that only 1% of employees disagreed with the statement that "I receive the training that I need to do my job well"
+As of 30 June 2024, 15 employees were voluntarily undertaking further education qualifications aligned to the Australian Qualifications Framework.
+The July 2024 employee engagement survey revealed that only 1% of employees disagreed with the statement that "I receive the training that I need to do my job well".

-Agree Neutral Disagree

-I receive the training I need to do my job well 2023 95% 4% 1%
+Agree Neutral Disagree l receive the training I need to do my job well 2024 94% 5% 1%

-2022 88% 10% 2%

-2021 81% 14% 5%

-Online courses that are compulsory for all employees include Environmental Awareness, Corporate Social Responsibility, and Business Ethics.
+Online training courses that are compulsory for all employees include Environmental Awareness, Corporate Social Responsibility, and Business Ethics.

-Employee engagement and satisfaction
+Employee Engagement and Satisfaction